-Q Power owns the majority of our voting stock and will initially appoint the majority of our board of directors.
-Upon completion of the IPO and taking into account the Preferred Stock Conversion, Q Power and its affiliates will own approximately % of our voting stock (or approximately % if the underwriters' option to purchase additional shares in the IPO is exercised in full), assuming no purchases by any of our affiliates in our directed share program instituted as part of the IPO.
-As a result, we expect to be a controlled company within the meaning of Nasdaq corporate governance standards and Q Power will be able to substantially influence matters requiring our stockholder or board approval, including the election of directors, approval of any potential acquisition of us, changes to our organizational documents and significant corporate transactions, and certain decisions we make as the managing member of Stronghold LLC.
+Q Power owns the majority of our voting stock and appointed the majority of our board of directors.
+Q Power and its affiliates own approximately 56.1% of our voting stock.
+As a result, we are a controlled company within the meaning of Nasdaq corporate governance standards and Q Power will be able to substantially influence matters requiring our stockholder or board approval, including the election of directors, approval of any potential acquisition of us, changes to our organizational documents and significant corporate transactions, and certain decisions we make as the managing member of Stronghold LLC.
 In particular, for so long as Q Power continues to own a majority of our voting stock, Q Power will be able to cause or prevent a change of control of us or a change in the composition of our board of directors and could preclude any unsolicited acquisition of us.
 This concentration of ownership makes it unlikely that any other holder or group of holders of our common stock or preferred stock will be able to affect the way we and Stronghold LLC are managed or the direction of our business.
-Furthermore, the concentration of ownership could deprive you of an opportunity to receive a premium for your shares of Class A common stock as part of a sale of us and ultimately might affect the market price of our Class and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.
+Furthermore, the concentration of ownership could deprive you of an opportunity to receive a premium for your shares of Class A common stock as part of a sale of us and ultimately might affect the market price of our Class A common stock.
+The interests of Q Power with respect to matters potentially or actually involving or affecting us, such as future acquisitions, financings and other corporate opportunities and attempts to acquire us, may conflict with the interests of our other stockholders.